morphy76/g-fe-server/README.md

 #### logging

-Looking for G best practices, I gave a look at several online articles and I've found this one which helped me a lot: <https://betterstack.com/community/guides/logging/best-golang-logging-libraries/>.
+Looking for Go best practices, I gave a look at several online articles and I've found this one which helped me a lot: <https://betterstack.com/community/guides/logging/best-golang-logging-libraries/>.
 It compares several logging approaches for golang applications and Zerolog is my pick.

 The presentation server starts at debug level, it's the minimal threshold for a cloud deployment to let application management.
 Collecting and filtering logs is the way to provide views on them, this topic will be enhanced by application tracing.